Global css

 Oops!
 Something went wrong while submitting the form.

-Multiple sclerosis is a chronic neurological disease that affects the central nervous system.
-With no known cure, the prognosis of multiple sclerosis has become a subject of great interest among medical professionals and researchers.
+With no known cure, the prognosis of multiple sclerosis is of great interest to medical professionals and researchers.

 Multiple Sclerosis Prognosis

 Multiple sclerosis (MS) is a chronic autoimmune condition that affects the brain and spinal cord, causing a wide range of potential symptoms, including vision problems, movement difficulties, and issues with sensation or balance.
-The prognosis for MS varies greatly from person to person, making it difficult to predict the course of the disease.

 Life Expectancy

-On average, the life expectancy for people with MS is about five to 10 years shorter than for the general population.
-However, this gap is getting smaller as treatments and healthcare improve.
 MS is not usually lethal, but it can increase the risk of long-term complications, such as infections or trouble swallowing, which can potentially shorten survival.
 The average life expectancy of a patient with MS is, on average, 35 years from disease onset.

 Disease Progression

 It is estimated that for all MS patients, the chance of walking unaided 15 years following disease onset is 50%.
 Half of the patients will need assistance in walking or will be wheelchair-bound, while the other half will be able to ambulate unaided.
-The frequency of death by suicide was found to be 7.5 times higher among patients with MS compared to the general population.

 Factors Affecting Prognosis